hypatia-of-sva/cm/README.md

 ## Full usage syntax

-Usage: `cm \[-o outputname\] \[-h headerfilename\] filename` Use the environment-variable CMC_DEFAULT_HEADER_NAME to set a default header; otherwise, (input).h will be used.
+Usage: `cm \[-o outputname\] \[-h headerfilename\] filename` Use the environment-variable CM_DEFAULT_HEADER_NAME to set a default header; otherwise, (input).h will be used.

 ## dependencies